kgisl/pythonFDP/docs/ThinkPython.md

 You can use the dictionary from Exercise 11.1 to check whether a string is in the word list.

 To check whether two words are homophones, you can use the CMU Pronouncing Dictionary.
-You can download it fromhttp: // [http://www.](http://www.) speech. cs. cmu. edu/ cgi- bin/ cmudict or from [http:](http:) // thinkpython. com/ code/ c06dand you can also downloadhttp: // thinkpython. com/ code/ pronounce. py, which provides a function namedread_dictionarythat reads the pronouncing dictionary and returns a Python dictionary that maps from each word to a string that describes its primary pronunciation.
+You can download it from http://www.speech.cs.cmu.edu/cgi-bin/cmudict or from http:// thinkpython. com/code/c06d and you can also download http:// thinkpython.com/code/pronounce. py, which provides a function named read_dictionary that reads the  pronouncing dictionary and returns a Python dictionary that maps from each word to a string that describes its primary pronunciation.

 Write a program that lists all the words that solve the Puzzler.
-Solution:http: // thinkpython. com/ code/ homophone. py.
+Solution: http://thinkpython.com/code/homophone.py.

 **112 Chapter 11.
 Dictionaries**